BlackZork/pacnewhelper/README.md

 1. Run update.sh to update configuration files.
 1. Restart and check all services where confiugration was updated.

+Scripts can be also used on the same machine - without copying betweed server and workstation.

 TODO:

-clean_cache.sh - script that will remove all cached packages excluding ones needed for collect.sh (last two downloaded version)
+clean_cache.sh - script that will remove all cached packages excluding ones needed for collect.sh (last two downloaded versions)